 Natural body detoxification is part of normal physical functioning.
-Your body is designed to cleanse your entire system of toxins on a continual basis.
+Your body is designed to cleanse your itself of waste and toxins on a continual basis.
+And yes, you can help it do its job by what you do and don't put in and on yourself.

 Several organs of elimination remove toxins produced from normal metabolic processes.
 They also break down, store, or eliminate toxins taken in from the environment or foods.